Tech500/SdWebBrowse-CC3000-HTTPServer/README.md

 DIY Datalogger combined with HTTPWeb server:  SdWebBrowse_CC3000_HTTPServer.ino is a datalogger and web server.
-Once current sketch is updated; will be same, as current revision 30.1 of SdBrowse_Ethernet_WEBServer Sketch.

 Requires Arduino Mega 2560, Ethernet Shield and Real time clock, and Sensors for Humidity/Temperature and Barometric pressure.

-Cleaned up formatting of entire Sketch.

-All Files except "System~1/", "Favicon.ico", and "Access.txt" can now be "Opened/Saved As;" instead of just listed on screen.

 Features: